 HOW TO BE SUPPORTIVE IF YOUR FRIEND IS IN TREATMENT

 If your friend is in treatment for an eating disorder, there are many ways to be supportive.
 Most importantly, continue to be a friend to him or her.
-Point out your friend’s positive qualities and strengths that do not have to do with how s/he looks or how thin s/he is.
+Point out your friend’s positive qualities and strengths that do not have to do with how s/he looks or how thin they are.
 Comments about weight and appearance, even a compliment that s/he looks “healthy,” can be misconstrued.

 WHAT TO DO IF YOU CONTINUE TO BE CONCERNED ABOUT YOUR FRIEND

-If you are still worried about your friend or would like more support in helping her/him, the Counseling Center is available for consultation about how to handle the situation.
+If you are still worried about your friend or would like more support, the Counseling Center is available for consultation about how to handle the situation.
 Consultations with the Counseling Center are free and confidential.
-Depending on the level of concern, the psychologist might suggest you inform someone (e.g. administrator, parents) who can take action to directly address the problem.
-The psychologist will help you to determine what can be done to help your friend, and is available to provide support for you as well.
+Depending on the level of concern, the psychologist might suggest you inform someone (e.g., an administrator or parents) who can take action to directly address the problem.
+The psychologist will help you to determine what can be done to help your friend and is available to provide support for you as well.
 Appointments can be made by calling (610) 519-4050 or stopping by Room 206, Health Services Building.